janfrl/sap-ai-sdk-js-exercise/README.md

 > [!NOTE]
 > NuxtHub will automatically spawn a D1 database and apply the database migrations when deploying your project.

-Optionally, you can create a [Cloudflare AI Gateway](https://developers.cloudflare.com/ai-gateway/) to have usage analytics and the ability to cache response to reduce costs.
-Once created, you can add the `NUXT_CLOUDFLARE_GATEWAY_ID` environment variable with the named of your gateway.

 ## Renovate integration